yuanguohuo/markdown/virtualization-5-kvmtool-interrupt.md

 MSI和MSI-X是两个不同的版本，引用维基百科：

-- MSI：MSI (first defined in PCI 2.2) permits a device to allocate 1, 2, 4, 8, 16 or 32 interrupts.
-The device is programmed with an address to write to (this address is generally a control register in an interrupt controller), and a 16-bit data word to identify it.
+- MSI：MSI (first defined in PCI 2.2) permits a device to allocate 1, 2, 4, 8, 16 or 32 interrupts(所以一个设备可以实现多队列).
+The device is programmed with an address to write to (this address is generally a control register in an interrupt controller，即Local-APIC的寄存器), and a 16-bit data word to identify it.
 The interrupt number is added to the data word to identify the interrupt.
 Some platforms such as Windows do not use all 32 interrupts but only use up to 16 interrupts.

 - MSI-X：MSI-X (first defined in PCI 3.0) permits a device to allocate up to 2048 interrupts.
 The single address used by original MSI was found to be restrictive for some architectures.
 In particular, it made it difficult to target individual interrupts to different processors, which is helpful in some high-speed networking applications.
 MSI-X allows a larger number of interrupts and gives each one a separate target address and data word.
 Devices with MSI-X do not necessarily support 2048 interrupts.
 Optional features in MSI (64-bit addressing and interrupt masking) are also mandatory with MSI-X.